cuvva/terms/cookies.md

 As with most websites, we use cookies.
-Cookies don’t apply to the Cuvva app, but they apply when you visit our website.
+Cookies don't apply to the Cuvva app, but they apply when you visit our website.

 **What are cookies?**